RaouiRahmeni/storyshore/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  **story shore

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+One sentence only underneath the title. it's for everyone how wants to share a story

 ## Summary ##
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+Assume the reader will not read anything else so make this paragraph good. this application gives you the power to write your story and post it publicly also you can dive in other stories or other divers work and have fun in this shore of ours because it's for evrybody.

 ## Problem ##
-  > Describe the problem your product solves.
+  > Describe the problem your product solves. sharing stories writes what's on your mind and make people hear you.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > Describe how your product elegantly solves the problem. you register and login to the app you can write a post you can edit or delete a post you can read other stories you can sort stories by author or catigories you can edit your profile

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > don't be afraid to fail, be afraid not to try.
 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Describe how easy it is to get started. if you can look up you can get up.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > Provide a quote from a hypothetical customer that describes how they experienced the benefit. it was the exhautic trip i was waiting fro.
 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Wrap it up and give pointers where the reader should go next. so how about to learn more.